OCAD University is excited to launch a new creative experience this summer

-OCAD University’s International Summer Art & Design Residency is a three-week in-person studio experience dedicated to international high school students seeking an opportunity to visit and create in Toronto, Canada.
+OCAD University’s International Summer Art & Design Residency is a three-week hands-on studio experience dedicated to high school students seeking an opportunity to visit and create in Toronto, Canada.

-Situated at our campus in downtown Toronto, you will have the chance to create a new series of art or design work for your portfolio while being guided by OCAD U faculty.
+Situated at our campus in downtown Toronto, and with the guidance of OCAD U faculty, you are invited to fully immerse yourself in the making of a new series of art or design work for your portfolio.

-This residency program closely resembles the first year OCAD U experience through studio visits, critiques and field trips to local art galleries and creative spaces that will help you develop and improve your ideas through self-directed research.
-By the end of this program, you will come away with new work that will showcase your concepts, skills and techniques for post-secondary admissions inspired by your time in Toronto!
+This residency program closely resembles the first year OCAD U experience with studio visits, critiques, and projects that help you develop and improve your ideas through full day studio classes.
+By the end of this program, you will come away with new work that showcases your concepts, skills and techniques for post-secondary admissions inspired by your time in Toronto!

-OCAD University’s International Summer Art & Design Residency is built for international students seeking an opportunity to visit and make art in Toronto, Canada.
+OCAD University’s International Summer Art & Design Residency is for students seeking an opportunity to visit and make art in Toronto, Canada.

 Applicants to this program must have completed Grade 10 and be 16 years or older.